-No distribution fee will be paid out as part of the management fee for this unit class.
-Instead, the relevant service provider may directly charge the investor its advisory costs in accordance with its individual agreement.
+No distribution fee will be paid out as part of the management fee for this unit class to service providers distributing directly to investors.
+Commission payments to intermediaries (promotors) acting between the management company and the distributing service providers are permitted.
+The distributing agent may directly charge the investor's advisory costs as per the individual agreement concluded with the investor.

-Currency Minimum in vestment Management fee an- Distributio n
+Currency Minimum investment Management fee Distribution

-amount nual remuneration
+amount Annual remunera-

+tion

-EUR none up to 0.75 % of the annually (A) or
+EUR none up to 0.480% of the annually (A) or

 fund assets none